ophir11235813/autonomous_drive_deep_neural_net/README.md

 The model used an adam optimizer, so the learning rate was not tuned manually (line 105).
 Three epochs were run as, beyond that, the model began to overfit the data.

-Ultimately, the vehicle was able to </b> drive autonomously around the track within the lane lines at all times. </b>